YHKok/tp/docs/DeveloperGuide.md

   * 1c1.
 System shows an error message and keeps list unchanged.
     Use case ends.
 * 1d.
 User attempts to delete a nonexistent tutoring session for a student.
   * 1d1.
-System warns about nonexistence and aborts creation.
+System warns about nonexistence and aborts deletion.
     Use case ends.

 ### UC11 - Edit a student's session